Depressed After A Break-up? | Tips To Cope With Post-Break Up Depression

 4. Exercise Plenty

 Release the feel-good chemicals!
-Physical activity (running, jogging, swimming) can not only help us strengthen our immune system but it also helps in releasing endorphins, which acts as our body’s natural painkillers and help in improving our mood.
+Physical activity (running, jogging, swimming) can not only help us strengthen our immune system but also helps in releasing endorphins, which acts as our body’s natural painkillers and help in improving our mood.
 15-30 minutes of physical activity can be helpful.

 - Getting plenty of sleep